nxu96/Cpp-Primer-5th-Exercises/README.md

 -->

 # To Be Clarified
-- page 96 3.11 Usage of auto in range based for loop, why the top level const is not ignored in this case?
+- [x] page 96 3.11 Usage of auto in range based for loop, why the top level const is not ignored in this case?

-> TBD
+> The reason is that in exercise 3.11 we explicitly specify we want a reference.
+The top-level `const` is kept if it is a reference to a constant variable.
+A similar example can be found in page 69.

-- page 139 Advice: An important exception to the second rule occurs when the subexpression that changes the operand is itself the operand of another subexpression.
+- [ ] page 139 Advice: An important exception to the second rule occurs when the subexpression that changes the operand is itself the operand of another subexpression.
 Do not understand this.
 Example, `*++iter`.

+> TBD

+- [ ] page 151 Why is the conditional operator is right associative, a little bit confused about this.
+Refer to exercise 4.24.
 > TBD

 <!---